As well as it catchphrases, characters and

 [polite applause]

-Henry: We will send a fresh husband to the widow as soon as the weather
+Henry: We will send a fresh husband to the widow as soon as the weather permits.

 Minnie: I don't know why you have to carry a chicken around, Henry.